Jayne Mansfield: Film

 Tommy Noonan persuaded Mansfield to become the first mainstream American actress to appear nude in a starring role, in the film Promises!
 Promises!
 (1963).
 Playboy published nude photographs of Mansfield on set in its June 1963 issue, resulting in obscenity charges being filed against Hugh Hefner in a Chicago court.
 Promises!
 Promises! was banned in Cleveland, Ohio, but enjoyed box-office success elsewhere.
 As a result of its success, Mansfield landed on the Top 10 list of box-office attractions for that year.

-Soon thereafter, she was chosen to replace the recently deceased Marilyn Monroe in Kiss Me, Stupid (released in 1964), a romantic comedy starring Dean Martin.
+Soon thereafter, Mansfield was chosen to replace the recently deceased Marilyn Monroe in Kiss Me, Stupid (released in 1964), a romantic comedy starring Dean Martin.
 She turned down the role because of her pregnancy (with daughter Mariska).
 She was replaced by Kim Novak.
 But in that same year, 1963, Mansfield appeared in a pinup book, Jayne Mansfield for President: the White House or Bust, which was promoted on billboards.
 David Attie, a commercial and fine art photographer, took the photographs.

-In 1966, Mansfield was cast in Single Room Furnished, directed by her husband Matt Cimber, whom she had married in 1964.
+In the mid-1960s, Mansfield appeared in foreign films such as L'Amore Primitivo (1964, Italy) and Panic Button (1964, Italy).
+(Note: During the early 1960s, Mansfield also appeared in the German films Heimweh nach St. Pauli (1963) aka Homesick for St. Pauli in English and Einer frisst den anderen (1964).)
+In 1966, she was cast in Single Room Furnished, directed by her husband Matt Cimber, whom she had married in 1964.
 She portrayed three different characters in her first starring dramatic role in several years.
 The film was released briefly in 1966.
 It did not enjoy a full release until 1968, almost a year after her death.
 After Single Room Furnished wrapped, Mansfield was cast opposite Mamie Van Doren and Ferlin Husky in The Las Vegas Hillbillys (1966), a low-budget comedy from Woolner Brothers.
 This was her first country and western film, and she promoted it on a 29-day tour of major U.S. cities, accompanied by Husky, Don Bowman, and other country musicians.
 Before filming, Mansfield said she would not "share any screen time with the drive-in's answer to Marilyn Monroe", meaning Van Doren.
 Their characters did share one scene, but Mansfield and Van Doren filmed their parts at different times; these were edited together later.

-Mansfield's wardrobe relied on the shapeless styles of the 1960s to hide her weight gain after the birth of her fifth child.
-Despite career setbacks, she remained a highly visible celebrity in the early 1960s through her publicity stunts and stage performances.
 In early 1967, Mansfield filmed her last role, a cameo in A Guide for the Married Man, a comedy starring Walter Matthau, Robert Morse, and Inger Stevens.
 The opening credits listed Mansfield as one of the technical advisers, along with other star names.